 IUPUI's faculty and librarians represent its most important resource.
 The development and maintenance of every faculty member or librarian's professional expertise must be among the highest priorities of the institution.
-An overwhelming majority of faculty and librarians are professionally competent, productive, and contribute to fulfilling the mission of IUPUI.
+An overwhelming majority of faculty and librarians are professionally competent, productive, and contribute to fulfilling the

+IUPUI Supplement to the Indiana University Academic Handbook Approved May 4, 2010 mission of IUPUI.
 Thus, Faculty/Librarian Review and Enhancement is designed to focus on two small groups of faculty and librarians - those who seek a change in career direction or emphasis and those who are failing to meet minimum levels of performance or productivity.
 Faculty/Librarian Review and Enhancement provides a structure for the preparation and implementation of faculty/librarian development plans to meet the needs of these two groups of individuals.